FreeLeh/docs/freedb/protocols.md

 # FreeDB Protocols

+This document contains the detail on the internal workings used in FreeDB libraries so you can port FreeDB into another programming language.
+It's strongly recommended to follow the recommendations (unless you have a very good reason to not follow them) to keep the procedure as uniform as possible to make the maintenance easier in the future.

 ## Row Store

 Row Store is a data structure that stores records as a sequence of rows (similar to RDBMS like MySQL, PostgreSQL, etc).